-Radiation therapy uses high-energy beams, such as X-rays, to kill cancer cells.
+Radiation therapy uses high-energy beams, such as X-rays and protons, to kill cancer cells.
 Two types of radiation therapy used in treating retinoblastoma include:

 Local radiation.
 During local radiation, also called plaque radiotherapy or brachytherapy, the treatment device is temporarily placed in or near the tumor.

 Internal radiation for retinoblastoma uses a small disk made of radioactive material.
 The disk is stitched in place and left for a few days while it slowly gives off radiation to the tumor.

 Placing radiation near the tumor reduces the chance that treatment will affect healthy tissues outside the eye.
 This type of radiotherapy is typically used for tumors that don't respond to chemotherapy.

 External beam radiation.
 External beam radiation delivers high-powered beams to the tumor from a large machine outside of the body.
 As your child lies on a table, the machine moves around your child, delivering the radiation.

 External beam radiation can cause side effects when radiation beams reach the delicate areas around the eye, such as the brain.
 For this reason, external beam radiation is typically reserved for children with advanced retinoblastoma and those for whom other treatments haven't worked.

 Laser therapy (transpupillary thermotherapy)